The 7 top corporate business cards in the US compared by fees and features

 Ramp

-Ramp is geared toward US-based, VC-backed businesses and generally requires at least $25,000 in a business bank account to qualify.¹⁰ It may not be available to sole proprietors or smaller operations.
+Ramp is geared toward US-based, VC-backed businesses and generally requires a minimum of $25,000 in a business bank account to qualify.¹⁰ It may not be available to sole proprietors or smaller operations.
 With no annual fee, it combines 1.5% cash back on all purchases with built-in expense tracking, approval workflows, and software integrations.
 It’s an automation-friendly option for lean finance teams prioritizing simplicity and speed.

 While Ramp supports international transactions and multi-currency payments, foreign spend is subject to FX markups of up to 3%, which can add costs for globally active teams.